My wife and I recently met with the principal of the school our daughter attends to discuss her education future.

 I recently was sitting around a fire with a progressive friend while we were enjoying our vacation in the north woods of Wisconsin.
 We agree on almost nothing, politically.
 I understand why, but I don’t think he does.
 So I asked him a simple question.

-“What is the purpose of government?”
-I asked.
+“What is the purpose of government,” I asked.

 There is no worse answer, of course.
 It’s an answer that runs counter to the ideas of the American system.
 Thomas Paine spoke for many when he observed that government, even in its best state, “is a necessary evil.”

-Government is unfit and incapable of providing for people, as history has shown time and again.
+Government is unfit and incapable of providing for people, as history has shown this time and again.
 It creates nothing.
 It only spends, and every dollar it spends is taken from others (and almost never from their free will).

 “The entire question of government spending is perhaps best perceived when one realizes that the government is not a source of wealth,” the great economist Frédéric Bastiat long ago observed.
 “The people themselves are the only true source of wealth.
 Hence the government can only give to the people what it has already taken from the people.”